ual-cci/MSc-Coding-1/README.md

  - Modifying and lighting Geometry
  - Programming knowledge - GLSL concepts, variables and structure, contemporary graphics pipeline

+## Final week - Assessment

-Assessment for this course is through practical and written examination
+For this course, assessment is through practical project and written examination.
+The examination will happen during assessment week, which is the last scheduled week of the term.

 ## How we will learn